When does IV identification not restrict outcomes?

-The results of this paper unify a wide variety of IV identification results in existing literature.
-For example, sufficiency (Theorem \ref{thm:suff}) provides a means to quickly prove point identification in settings such as: i) the original LATE model \citep{Imbens2018} and extensions beyond a binary treatment \citep{Imbens1995, Angrist2000}; ii) the marginal treatment effect (\citealt{Heckman2001, Heckman2005}) and its generalization to multivalued treatments \citep{Lee2018a}; iii) unordered monotonicity \citep{Heckman2018}; iv) vector monotonicity with multiple instruments \citep{goff2024vector}; and v) and weak notions of monotonicity recently poposed that are only required to hold between particular \textit{pairs} of instrument values \citep{sun2024pairwise,cclate, sigstad2024marginal}.
-I contrast this these results with other identification results from the IV literature that weaken assumptions about selection while leveraging additional assumptions about outcomes and are therefore not outcome-agnostic \citep{Kolesar2013,toleratingdefiance,comey2023supercompliers}.
+The perspective of outcome-nonrestrictive identification turns out to unify a wide variety of existing IV identification results in the literature.
+Theorem \ref{thm:suff} provides a simple and common proof of point identification for settings including: i) the original LATE model \citep{Imbens2018}; ii) the marginal treatment effect (\citealt{Heckman2001, Heckman2005}) and its generalization to multivalued treatments \citep{Lee2018a}; iii) unordered monotonicity \citep{Heckman2018}; iv) vector monotonicity with multiple instruments \citep{goff2024vector}; v) restrictions on choice and/or knowledge of second-best options \citep{kirkeboenleuvenmogstad}; vi) interaction effects between two treatments \citep{blackwell2017}; and vii) recent notions of monotonicity that are only required to hold between particular \textit{pairs} of instrument values \citep{sun2024pairwise,cclate, sigstad2024marginal}.
+I contrast the above results with other identification results from the IV literature that weaken assumptions about selection while leveraging additional assumptions about outcomes and are therefore not outcome-nonrestrictive \citep{imbensangristrubin,Kolesar2013,toleratingdefiance,comey2023supercompliers}.